DanielHartung/neodenYY1-csv-generator/README.md

+# Important info
+At the moment i focus on using Eagle mount files for the script and a csv file for the machine data.

 # Neoden YY1 CSV Generator
 Goal of this Pyton script should be to generate the csv file for a Neoden YY1 Pick and Place machine.
 TO reach the goal the idea is to have a csv file with all the parts that are one the machine.